bnb-chain/greenfield-docs/docs/guide/native-app/batch-upload.md

 ---
-title: Objects batch uploading by Greenfield-Go-SDK
+title: Batch operation in Greenfield
 order: 2
 ---

-# Objects Batch uploading
+# How does batch object uploading work in Greenfield?

-In `Greenfield`, uploading an object to a bucket is a two-stage procedure.
-First, it needs to broadcast a transaction including the object meta to the Greenfield Chain, after the transaction is confirmed, PUT the object to Greenfield Storage Provider.
+In `Greenfield`, uploading an object to a bucket is a two-stage process.
+First, a transaction including the object metadata needs to be broadcasted to the Greenfield Chain and confirmed.
+After confirmation, PUT the object to a Greenfield Storage Provider.
 In the first stage, every transaction needs to be signed by the primary key(also known as `account`, refer to [accounts](../concept/accounts.md) for more details).
 And if you are accessing `Greenfield` via front-end app and connecting wallet like Metamask(or other compatible wallets), you will be asked for approval to sign the transaction.

-For those who want to upload a batch of objects, this process can become annoying because they have to repeatedly approve wallet's pop-up requests to send transactions.
-In order to overcome the inconvenience, we have come out with two alternative ways:
+For people who may have encountered the need to upload large amounts of objets, while uploading objects to `Greenfield` individually can be a time-consuming and tedious process, because they have to repeatedly approve wallet's pop-up requests to send transactions, batch uploading can be a quick and efficient solution to this problem.

-- Within a single transaction, embed multiple `MsgCreateObject` messages and broadcast it to Greenfield Chain.
+## Ways to Perform Batch Uploading

+We would introduce two ways to achive the purpose of batch uploading:
+### Multi-Message.
+`Greenfield` supports supports embedding multiple messages in a single transaction.
+You can create a transaction with multiple `MsgCreateObject` messages and broadcast it to the Greenfield Chain.
+Once the object metadata is confirmed on-chain, you can start PUTting the objects to the Storage Provider.
+However, please note that this approach may not be suitable for very large batches due to transaction size limitations in Greenfield.

+### Temporary Account.
-- Use a temporary account generated from your primary account's signing signature and use it to broadcast transaction to `Greenfied` chain on on behalf of the primary account for every object.
+Create a temporary account at runtime and grant it full permissions to create objects on behalf of your primary account.

-Due to the limitation of transaction size in `Greenfield`, we strongly recommend choosing the second way if you are uploading more than 10 objects at once.
-In this tutorial, we will cover the steps to achieve this using `Greenfield-go-sdk`.
+In this approach, your primary account only needs to send a transaction to Greenfield to grant permissions to the temporary account.
+For each object to be uploaded, the temporary account will be used to broadcast the transaction to the Greenfield Chain.
+There is no further interaction required from the primary account.
+Please note, the temporary account does not need to be deposited.

+## Temporary Account Showcase

+To demonstrate the batch uploading process using the Temporary Account approach, an example is provided using the `Greenfield-go-sdk`.
+The example includes steps to create a bucket for object storage, generate a temporary account, grant permissions to the temporary account, and create and PUT objects.

-## Create a bucket for object storage.
+### Create a bucket for object storage.

 Before we get started, we would need to create a bucket to hold objects using the primary account.
 This requires broadcasting a transaction to `Greenfield`.
-The code below shows how to fill in the `CreateBucket` request with the bucket name and selected Storage Provider that will serve our bucket, after the transaction is sent, you might also want to check the bucket's existence to confirm its creation.
+The code below shows how to fill in the `CreateBucket` request with the bucket name and selected Storage Provider that will serve our bucket, after the transaction is sent, you might want to check the bucket's existence to confirm its creation.

 ```go
 primaryAccount, _ := types.NewAccountFromPrivateKey("primaryAccount", privateKey)